Deletion in abstract Voronoi diagrams in expected linear time and related problems: Problem formulation, definitions and properties

-A boundary curve $\pp$ in $\J_{s,S'} \cup \Gamma$ consists of pieces of bisectors in $\J_{s,S'}$, called \emph{boundary arcs}, and pieces of $\Gamma$, called \emph{$\Gamma$-arcs}. $\Gamma$-arcs correspond to openings of the domain $D_\pp$ to infinity.
-Among the boundary arcs, those that contain an arc of $\arcs'$ are called \emph{original} and others are called \emph{auxiliary arcs}.
-Original boundary arcs are expanded versions of the arcs in $\arcs'$.
-To distinguish between them, we call the elements of $\arcs$ \emph{core arcs} and use an $^*$ in their notation.
-In Figure~\ref{fig:vld} the core arcs are illustrated in bold.
+A boundary curve $\pp$ consists of pieces of $s$-bisectors called \emph{boundary arcs}, and pieces of $\Gamma$, called \emph{$\Gamma$-arcs}. $\Gamma$-arcs correspond to openings of the domain $D_\pp$ to infinity.
+Among the boundary arcs, those containing an arc of $\arcs'$ are called \emph{original} and others are called \emph{auxiliary arcs}.
+Original boundary arcs in~$\pp$ are expanded versions of the arcs in~$\arcs$.
+To distinguish them, we call the elements of $\arcs$ \emph{core arcs} and use an~$^*$ in their notation.
+We denote by $|\pp|$ the number of boundary arcs in~$\pp$.
+Fig.~\ref{fig:vld} illustrates a boundary curve $\pp$ on $\arcs' \subseteq \arcs$ consisting of five original arcs, one auxiliary arc ($\beta'$) and one $\Gamma$-arc ($g$); the core arcs are illustrated in bold; the set $\arcs$ is shown in Fig.~\ref{fig:vd}.